renand05/hackaton/README.md

     $ python manage.py makemigrations
     $ python manage.py migrate
     $ python manage.py runserver

-Then, we added a simple view in `hellworld.views`, added the app to `project_name.settings.INSTALLED_APPS`, and finally added a URL rule to `project_name.urls`.

 In order to deploy to Google App Engine, we created a simple [`app.yaml`](app.yaml).